Final report for FNC23-1383

 Participation Summary:

 We had a number of successful farm visits and shared information.
 We reported on this information and have shared it in presentations at farming conferences.
-We are about to present it at the 2024 Indigenous Farming Conference.
+We presented it at the 2024 Indigenous Farming Conference.
 Additionally, we presented this story at the Department of Energy Tribal Energy Conference in Pechanga California in February of 2024 to 800 tribal representatives.

 Learning Outcomes

-We learned that horse farming is just beginning to return to the island and although we were able to bring the horses up, we did very little farming with them and are hopeful that in 2024 we can do more.
-We are working with David Thomas, the land owner, to see what is allowable.
+Re: Objective 2: We learned that horse farming is just beginning to return to the island and although we were able to bring the horses up, we did very little farming with them and are hopeful that in the future we can do more.

-We learned that the farming operations are very important to our tribal members.
+Re: Objectives 4 and 5: We learned that the farming operations are very important to our tribal members.
+Outreach events were very successful.

 Project Outcomes

-WE had many people really interested in the farming operations.
+We had many people really interested in the farming operations.
 I think it was particularly good to see a skeptical, keeps-to-himself farmer allow us to farm and come up with a beautiful crop of potatoes, so much so that he is really enthusiastic about 2024.
 Time and commitment change things.
+We were able to offer these potatoes at community events on the White Earth reservation and at Madeline Island.
+We were able to present these potatoes at a Sious Chef dinner in Park Rapids Minnesota sponsored by the Giiwedinong Museum, and we were able to sell some of these potatoes to Owamni, the Sioux Chef reetaurant.

 We will expand our potato varieties in the northern farm and as well our fertilizers.
 We used primarily manure here, and not fish guts but fish emulsion will be used in 2024.